semiotic-ai/kameo-snake-handler/crates/kameo-child-process/README.md

 ## Python-Rust Serialization Guide

-The Kameo system uses **postcard** as the on-wire format for Rust-to-Rust communication (via serde), and Python dict-based serialization for Python-to-Rust data exchange (via PyO3's serde integration). `serde_json::Value` can be used on the Rust side for convenience when handling dynamic Python data.
+The Kameo system uses **serde-brief** as the on-wire format for Rust-to-Rust communication (via serde), and Python dict-based serialization for Python-to-Rust data exchange (via PyO3's serde integration). `serde_json::Value` can be used on the Rust side for convenience when handling dynamic Python data.
 This section covers how to design compatible structures and handle common serialization patterns.

 ---